The place I like best in the world is the kitchen.

-It is mostly in the kitchen, around the dining table or over a kitchen counter, a life-changing news was brought out to the open.
-It is in the kitchen, that family members who do not see or talk to one another as often as they like bumped into one another as they’re about to grab something from the refrigerator.
+It is mostly in the kitchen, around the dining table, or over a kitchen counter, life-changing news was brought out to the open.
+It is in the kitchen, those family members who do not see or talk to one another as often as they like bumped into one another as they’re about to grab something from the refrigerator.

-Because in the kitchen, even in such circumstances when nobody was talking, the silence itself tell a story.
-Just like the faint sound of the soup in a pan, discreetly boiling over small fire.
+Because in the kitchen, even in such circumstances when nobody was talking, the silence itself tells a story.
+Just like the faint sound of the soup in a pan, discreetly boiling over a small fire.

 I will have countless ones, in my heart or in reality.
 Or in my travels.
 Alone, with a crowd of people, with one other person—in all the many places I will live.
 I know that there will be so many more.
 [Banana Yoshimoto]